 Q: Microsoft Teams vs SharePoint: When should you use each one?

 A: I get this question a lot from customers: "When should I use SharePoint and when should I use Teams?"

 And for us, it's been a tricky question to answer for a while because Teams and SharePoint really work together very tightly.
 But if you take a step back and look at SharePoint, you basically have two SharePoint templates: you have the team site and you have the communication site.

 The communication site is the easiest one because the name says what it does: it's for communicating, which means it's basically for intranet portals.
-So if you're looking to create an intranet portal, you use the communication site—and there's no collaboration aspect to it because the communication site is not connected to an Office 365 Group.
+So if you're looking to create an intranet portal, you use the communication site—and there's no collaboration aspect to it because the communication site is not connected to a Microsoft 365 group.
 That also means there's no team, there's no Planner, there's no OneNote, Power BI, Stream, etc. For pure communication, such as broadcasting information to your entire organization, you'd use a communication site.

 Essentially, the two help each other.
 Instead of comparing them, you want to be thinking about how you can use a team site in combination with Teams.
 A SharePoint team site is there to store the files, build knowledge base Wiki pages, and create contact details and quick links.
 And what I really like is that you can expose parts of the team site through a tab.
 So if I created a really nice welcome page on my SharePoint team site, for example, I can show that within the connected team in Teams with a tab.